What to Plant in April

 Swiss Chard:

-This hardy vegetable can be planted in either month, handling both cooler and warmer temperatures.
+Swiss chard is a hardy vegetable can be planted in either month, handling both cooler and warmer temperatures.

 Here are the swiss chard seeds I recommend: